mediadrop/mediadrop/doc/glossary.rst

     media
         A collection of 0 or more closely-related **audio** and/or **video** files and metadata that describes them.
-        See :class:`simpleplex.model.media.Media` for the definition in code.
+        See :class:`mediacore.model.media.Media` for the definition in code.

     slug
         A unique, search-engine-friendly identifer for an item.
 It is made up